 These CTO Awards are aimed at identifying and showcasing Sustainable Tourism Good Practices in the Caribbean.
 The awards recognize individuals, groups, organizations or companies in any of the Caribbean Tourism Organization (CTO) Member Countries which have developed responsible and unique tourism products or are engaged in implementing sustainable tourism-related initiatives which embrace sustainable tourism concepts and core values.
 These initiatives should also help to enhance the country’s tourism product offerings and advance sustainable and responsible tourism in the Caribbean.

-The Caribbean Tourism Organization (CTO) is pleased to announce its Caribbean Primary School Tourism Writing Competition for 2017, the CTO Year of Adventure in the Caribbean.
-This competition will open from 1st March – 1st May 2017, for children ages 8 – 12 in every CTO member country, and seeks to encourage both creative and formal writing submissions related to strengthening sustainable tourism development in the region.
+The winners have been announced in the Caribbean Primary School Tourism Writing Competition for 2017.
+This competition was held in 2017, for children ages 8 – 12 in every CTO member country, and aimed to encourage both creative and formal writing submissions related to strengthening sustainable tourism development in the region.

 - Caribbean Conference on Sustainable Tourism Development (STC)